 “Do you not know that the unrighteous (adikos) will not inherit the kingdom of God?
 Do not be deceived.
 Neither fornicators (pornos), nor idolaters (eidolo), nor adulterers (moichos), nor homosexuals, (arsenokoites) nor sodomites, (malakos), nor thieves (kleptes), nor covetous (pleonektes), nor drunkards, (methos), nor revilers (loidorus), nor extortioners (harpax) will inherit the kingdom of God.
 And such were some of you.
 But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God.”
 (1 Corinthians 6:9-11)

-The categories refer to settled life styles not to episodes in the lives of persons who mess up then fled to Jesus in contrition.
-If you are reading these words and you haven’t “died” yet (physically), you are fully eligible to live forever and to live as a citizen of New Jerusalem together with some remarkable people.
+The categories here refer to settled life styles, not to episodes in the lives of persons who mess up, then flee to Jesus in contrition.
+If you are reading these words and you haven’t “died” yet (physically), you are fully eligible to live forever as a citizen of New Jerusalem--together with some other remarkable people.
 The fees and deposits and rents were all paid for in advance by Jesus.

 “I, Jesus, have sent My angel to testify to you these things in the churches.
 I am the Root and the Offspring of David, the Bright and Morning Star.”
 And the Spirit and the bride say, “Come!”
 And let him who hears say, “Come!”
 And let him who thirsts come.
 Whoever desires, let him take the water of life freely.
 (Revelation 22:16-17)